Keep-Alive

 timeout

-The timeout directive refers to the number of seconds that the host will leave the HTTP Connection intact before closing it.
-In this context, an idle HTTP connection is one where no data is transmitted by either side for the specified period.
-The host can optionally leave the HTTP connection open for longer than the specified number of seconds.
+The timeout parameter specifies the minimum number of seconds the host keeps an idle connection open.
+An idle connection is one where no data is transmitted in either direction for the specified duration.
+The host is free to keep the connection open longer than the stated value.

 max